abdalla-ham/DataDito/Kafka/README.md

 Apache Kafka is an open source distributed event streaming platform used by thousands of companies for high-performance data pipelines, streaming analytics, data integration, and mission-critical applications.

-Follow the steps below to set up Apache Kafka Server in the Cloud on Azure, AWS, or GCP.
+Follow the steps below to set up Apache Kafka Server in the Cloud on GCP.
 Deploy using the public image available in the marketplaces.

 ### Link to Kafka on GCP:
 [Kafka on GCP - Marketplace](https://console.cloud.google.com/marketplace/product/cloud-infrastructure-services/kafka-ubuntu?inv=1&invt=Abmd0A&project=metal-pod-435218-m3)